 Most Popular Method of Harvesting Honey

-Fume Boards Are My Choice: My favorite method of harvesting honey from a beehive is the use of a fume board.
+My favorite method of harvesting honey is the use of a fume board.

-I have been using fume boards to harvest honey from the beehives for several years.
+I have been using fume boards for several years.
 I highly recommend it to those of you with a few hives – or a few hundred.

-A small box with a metal top and an inner surface of absorbent material is used.
+A small box with a metal top and an inner surface of absorbent material is used (very similar to a telescoping top – except it doesnt come down over the sides).
 It is the same size length and width as a honey super.

 A special product is lightly sprayed on the absorbent material inside the fume board.
 I do not use or recommend any of the stinky liquid products.